 A New Zealander and an alumnus of Victoria University of Wellington, Oscar Pipson completed undergraduate degrees in both Industrial Design and Management.
 Adventurous in spirit and curious of mind, he has spent time travelling, living, working or studying in the United Kingdom, Europe, Asia, Australia and the US prior to moving to NYC.
 A designer, researcher and teacher, Oscar worked for both Victoria University School of Design and Callaghan Innovation on various research projects focusing on multi-material 3d printing.
 Most recently, Oscar has been contracting for Formway Design Studio, world leaders in high performance furniture.
 An award winner at the Core77 Design Awards and Best Design Awards, Oscar’s work has also been featured on numerous international design blogs.

-Happiest when she is creating with her hands, Karen is a "betwixtrovert"; she thrives on collaboration and discussion but also enjoys working in solitude for hours on a good project.
-Since completing her BFA in Costume Technology at Mason Gross School of the Arts at Rutgers University, Karen has worked as a costumer, milliner, and hair & makeup artist from the Great White Way of New York to the White City of Tel Aviv.
+Karen is a design strategist based in New York City.
+Previously, she worked as a costumer, milliner, and hair & makeup artist, from the Great White Way of New York to the White City of Tel Aviv.
 Karen has an emphatic interest in social justice and environmental issues and how design can play a part in building a more egalitarian society in a more beautiful world.